-Her consultancy experience was obtained at Atkins plc and Leap Environmental Ltd., which included working on projects including site investigation at the Millennium Site, Greenwich, gasworks and housing developments.
-In local government, she project managed a major remediation Part IIa remediation project, developed a risk ranking criteria for Part IIa sites and has overseen the contaminated land requirements of the planning process particularly for residential development.
+Her consultancy experience was obtained at Atkins and Leap Environmental Ltd., which included working on projects including the site investigation at the Millennium Site, Greenwich, remediation at Fulham gasworks and acting as verification engineer for remediation work at housing developments.
+In local government, she obtained DEFRA funding and project managed a major Part IIa remediation project of contaminated residential gardens.
+She also developed a risk ranking criteria for Part IIa sites and has overseen the contaminated land requirements of the planning process particularly for residential development.

 She has research experience in overseeing PhD and Research Council projects on air pollution from traffic, using geographical information systems (GIS) on civil engineering projects and intelligent transport systems.

 Emma is also a STEM ambassador, keen to promote civil engineering, particularly in primary schools.
 She is a member of the Women's Engineering Society and the Society of Brownfield Risk Assessors.

 Soil contamination data on brownfield (former industrial) sites is generated as part of the UK planning process.
 This includes data on pollutants that are considered a high risk to future site users e.g. lead, asbestos and benzo(a)pyrene (a carcinogen).
 As a result local government has a vast resource of highly relevant contamination data that is at present under-utilised.